nuggetscooking/releases/README.md

 See the **[API online](https://nuggets.cooking/)** for more details.

 ## Usage
-Once you've imported the nuggets library, configured the functionalities and built your project, all that's left to do is publish it and admire your work.
+Once you've imported and configured the nuggets library, built your project, all that's left to do is publish it and admire your work.

 You can choose to publish either in **Web**, **SCORM** or on the **[Articulate Reviews](https://360.articulate.com/review/)** platform.